 Maple Pass Loop

-Wildlife, wildflowers, and wilderness.
-A cirque-set alpine lake and circuitous route around it.
+Wildlife, wildflowers, and wilderness – the Maple Pass Loop has it all.
+This hike takes you to a cirque-set alpine lake via a circuitous route around it.
 Those seeking a favorable bang-to-buck ratio need look no further - Maple Pass Loop is as good as it gets.
 The only thing you might miss here is solitude, as the easy trailhead access and stunning scenery make for a very popular trail.

 Follow “Lake Trail” signs south from the parking area to the trailhead.
 Soon you’re presented with an option: to hike the trail clockwise or counter-clockwise.
 While both directions are of equal merit, we describe it counter-clockwise here.
 Take a right at the junction to begin climbing steadily through the forest.

-At 1.4 miles, reach a junction.
-Stay right to continue on the main trail to Maple Pass, or take the short (0.5-mile) detour out to Lake Ann.
+At 2.3 km, reach a junction.
+Stay right to continue on the main trail to Maple Pass, or take the short (0.8 km) detour out to Lake Ann.
 It’s worth the effort if you have time.
 Continuing on the main trail, views begin to open up over the lake.
-Switchbacks climb to Heather Pass at 2.4 miles, where a sign announces the National Park boundary.
+Switchbacks climb to Heather Pass at 3.9 km, where a sign announces the National Park boundary.

 Hike along the wildflower-strewn ridgeline before climbing to Maple Pass - a high alpine zone above the treeline.
 Marmots like to sun themselves on the rocks in this area, so listen for their whistles.
 Views along this stretch are incredible in every direction.
 A few notable, nearby summits include Corteo Peak, Black Peak, Cutthroat Peak and Whistler Mountain - but there are far too many to name.
 To the south, Glacier Peak is visible on clear days.

-From the trail’s high point of nearly 7,000 feet, it drops rapidly along the ridgeline between Lake Ann and Rainy Lake.
+From the Maple Pass trail’s high point of nearly 2,134 m, it drops rapidly along the ridgeline between Lake Ann and Rainy Lake.
 You’ll soon re-enter the forest, with peak-a-boo views down to Rainy Lake - fed by waterfalls - on your right.
-At 6.7 miles reach a junction with the Rainy Lake Trail.
+At 10.8 km reach a junction with the Rainy Lake Trail.
 Head left to follow this flat, paved trail back to the trailhead.

-Please respect fragile meadows and wildlife by staying on the trail.
+- Please respect the fragile meadows and wildlife by staying on the trail.